carbon-design-system/carbon-web-components/.github/CONTRIBUTING.md

 1. Search this repository for an open or closed Pull Request that relates to your submission.
 You don't want to duplicate effort.

-2. Pull the latest master branch from `upstream`:
+2. Pull the latest main branch from `upstream`:

    ```
-   $ git pull upstream master
+   $ git pull upstream main
    ```

-3. Always work and submit pull requests from a branch. _Do not submit pull requests from the `master` branch of your fork_.
+3. Always work and submit pull requests from a branch. _Do not submit pull requests from the `main` branch of your fork_.

    ```
-   $ git checkout -b { YOUR_BRANCH_NAME } master
+   $ git checkout -b { YOUR_BRANCH_NAME } main
    ```

 4. Create your patch or feature following our [development guidelines](..//src/coding-conventions.md).
 Make sure to also follow our [coding standards](#coding-standards).